 No. You will be allowed to begin co-op employment only if you intend to meet all requirements of the program, including working a minimum of three work terms — two of which must be during a fall or spring semester.
 If you do not have time to complete the required number of work terms, you may wish to consider the internship program.

 5.)
-If I cannot find a job or change my mind about pursuing a co-op position, will the Division of Professional Practice automatically drop me from its rolls?
+If I cannot find a job or change my mind about pursuing a co-op position, will the Center for Career Discovery and Development automatically drop me from its rolls?

 No. You must withdraw from the Co-op Program through your co-op advisor.